 Botox isn’t a procedure for everyone.
 You shouldn’t have the injections whilst pregnant, and Botox whilst breastfeeding is a no-no. People who’ve previously had an allergic reaction to the drug or any of its ingredients shouldn’t attempt Botox injections again.

-The procedure is generally well-tolerated with few side effects.
 The most common side effects are mild discomfort at the injection site, and hematoma commonly called bruising.

 Other potential side effects to be aware of include the following: